Ayush-Chaudhary/Project_640/README.md

 # 2D Motion Analysis in Videos using Optical Flow Techniques

-The file contains instructions to run the code.
+This file contains instructions to run the code.

 ## Models
 Download the pretrained FlowFormer++ [model](https://drive.google.com/drive/folders/1fyPZvcH4SuNCgnBvIJB2PktT5IN9PYPI?usp=sharing).
 The default path of the model for evaluation is: